 Parents, friends, grandparents, and other adults are encouraged to take an active part in the educational process of the children.
-Please contact the principal if you would like to be a school volunteer.
+Please contact the Director of Student Services if you would like to be a school volunteer.
 For safety's sake, if a volunteer will be working with children, he/she will be expected to submit to a background check.
 In addition, no person with a substantiated report of child abuse or neglect will come in contact with children in the program or have responsibility for children.
 If a volunteer works more than 40 hours per month with children, he/she will also need to provide a current health assessment, not more than one year old.
-People interested in volunteering should contact the Elementary Secretary or Elementary Principal at 712-246-2520.
+People interested in volunteering should contact the Preschool Secretary at 712-246-1581.